lgilders/dungeon-generator-v4/README.md

 In the project directory via terminal, run:

-#### `npm install`
+#### `npm ci`

-Runs the installation of the app's dependencies.\
+Runs the installation of the app's dependencies.

 #### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make code changes.\
+The page will reload when you make code changes.
 You may also see any lint errors in the console.